apiraino/link_cleaner/README.md

 That means it's doing less unneeded work and consumes less resources (memory and CPU).

-# Notes
+# Warnings

-Cleaning Amazon URLs will break any affiliation program.
+- Cleaning Amazon URLs will break any affiliation program.
 Use the usual "copy link location" shortcut if you want to support the third-party affiliate program.

+- Cleaning Slack redirect URLs could potentially leak company's sensitive links, see [the documentation](https://slack.com/intl/en-de/help/articles/115004155306#click-shared-links-with-caution).

 # Test the extension locally